 “The intuitive mind is a sacred gift and the rational mind is a faithful servant.
 We have created a society that honors the servant and has forgotten the gift”. –Albert Einstein

-However, in order to become a game-changer, it is necessary to harness the power of the intuitive mind.
+However, to become a game-changer, it is necessary to harness the power of the intuitive mind.
 In one survey, 72 of 83 Nobel Laureates in science and medicine, all implicated intuition in their success.

-1. Seek Solitude
+1. Seek Solitude and de-stress

 “Intuition is a very powerful thing, more powerful than intellect, in my opinion”. – Steve Jobs

-The greatest hindrance in accessing your intuition is stress.
+The greatest hindrance to accessing your intuition is stress.
 People under significant stress use just a fraction of their mental and emotional capabilities.

-The power of intuition is ultimately what Jobs absorbed when he visited India in his early youth, before Apple Inc. Steve Jobs embarked on a 7 month spiritual quest to India and later encouraged several Tech titans such as Mark Zuckerberg to also visit to contemplate the future of his company.
-To date Larry Page (Google CEO), Founder of eBay, and others have also visited.
+The power of intuition is ultimately what Jobs absorbed when he visited India in his early youth, before Apple Inc. Steve Jobs embarked on a 7-month spiritual quest to India and later encouraged several Tech titans such as Mark Zuckerberg also to visit to contemplate the future of his company.
+To date, Larry Page (Google CEO), Founder of eBay, and others have also visited.

 After Steve Jobs left India, he embraced meditation and mindfulness for the rest of his life.
 Many high-tech offices have also employed mindfulness counselors to help keep employees focused.

 They didn’t focus on just having a career or a job — they had a vision and a mission.
 For self-renewal, it is critical to refocus and set the direction of progress in your life.
 A new commitment to new priorities will also help keep hope alive.

 Setting the direction of progress is the act of setting your goals and vision for your life.
-However, this isn’t about attaining position, fame and power — as the be all and end-all.
+However, this isn’t about attaining position, fame, and power — as the be-all and end-all.

-They wrote down ideas and could illustrate visual solutions to problems in the minds eye.
+They wrote down ideas and could illustrate visual solutions to problems in the mind’s eye.
 Many great intuitive thinkers kept journals and could visualize solutions to problems.

-Journaling can strengthen our intuition by helping us keep track of insights, visuals and inspiration for ideas.
+Journaling can strengthen our intuition by helping us keep track of insights, visuals, and inspiration for ideas.

 From his time aboard the HMS Beagle, a five-year expedition that helped lay the groundwork for his theory of evolution, Charles Darwin made it a habit to keep notebooks to record his thoughts and observations.

 4. Encourage Flashes of Intuition

 What really happened was that he was in the orchard and witnessed an apple drop from a tree.
-Newton’s observation caused him to ponder why apples always fall straight to the ground (rather than sideways or upward) and helped inspired him to eventually develop his law of universal gravitation.
+Newton’s observation caused him to ponder why apples always fell straight to the ground (rather than sideways or upward) and helped inspired him to develop his law of universal gravitation eventually.